Rule Engine Threshold Tuning & Optimization

 "transaction_id": payload.transaction_id,

-"outcome": AdjudicationOutcome.REJECTED,
+"outcome": AdjudicationOutcome.REJECTED.value,

 "error": "THRESHOLD_EVALUATION_FAILURE",

-"evaluated_at": start_ts.isoformat()
+"evaluated_at": start.isoformat(),

 }

-async def _check_days_supply(self, payload: NCPDPClaimPayload) -> AdjudicationOutcome:
+async def _check_days_supply(self, p: NCPDPClaimPayload) -> AdjudicationOutcome:

-if payload.days_supply > self.config.max_days_supply:
+if p.days_supply > self.config.max_days_supply:

 return AdjudicationOutcome.CLINICAL_OVERRIDE_REQUIRED